 The GMAT/GRE requirement may be waived for applicants that meet any of the following conditions:

-- An earned bachelor's degree with a GPA of 2.75 and five (5) or more years of professional work experience;
+- an earned bachelor's degree with a GPA of 2.75 - 2.99 and five (5) or more years of professional/managerial work experience (resume required)

 All application materials are to be submitted to the College of Graduate Studies.

 - submit an application with the appropriate application fee (online at mtsu.edu/applynow/application/login).
 Once this initial application has been accepted, the applicant will receive directions on how to enter the graduate portal to be able to submit other materials.

 - submit official scores on the Graduate Record Examination (GRE).

 - submit official transcripts of previous college work.

 The Master of Science in Finance requires completion of 33 semester hours (24 hours of core courses and 9 hours of elective courses).
 The program is designed to be completed in one calendar year.

 The following illustrates the coursework requirements.

 FIN 6010 - Foundations of Finance